 If they continue on like this, in a couple years time they’ll have established themselves as a reputable brand that offers good value for money for inflatable paddle boards.

-5) ✅ Most Color Options: Ten Toes 10’ Weekender Inflatable Stand Up Paddle Board
+5) ✅ Most Color Options: Ten Toes (Retrospec) 10’ Weekender Inflatable Stand Up Paddle Board

 There’s one word that comes to mind when describing this board: FUN!
 Here’s why:

 View color options HERE